 PIRATES BASEBALL SUMMER CAMPS

-2018 marks the inaugural year for the new Pirates Baseball Summer Camps.
+Pirates Baseball Summer Camps are returning for 2019!
 At Pirates Baseball Camps, we share one ultimate goal - which is that every drill, swing, throw, and eye-popping young fan experience is designed to unlock your child's personal best.
 Whether it's a drill to work on their throwing technique or the excitement of a ballpark visit, we pack every day with experiences to bring kids closer to who they will someday become - and to the team they love.
 By equipping young ballplayers with the tools to help them find and be their personal best right now, our mission is to prepare them to take on the world, both on and off the diamond.

 Camp Highlights Include:

 - Four days of baseball instruction and competition in our custom-built curriculum